Online English Vocabulary Flashcards for Suffix -ee Words

-Test Your knowledge of Suffix -ee Vocabulary with Quizzes and Spelling Practice:
+Test your knowledge of Suffix -ee vocabulary words with online quizzes and spelling bee practice:

 Explore '-ee', a suffix denoting someone who is the object or beneficiary of an action.
 From 'absentee' to 'spree', this list reveals roles and statuses in various actions and scenarios, enhancing your vocabulary.